Videos, Podcasts, and Photo Presentations

-We hope you enjoy the video and photos presented here.
+We hope you enjoy the video, podcasts, and photos presented here.
 The Chippewa Valley Museum collects, preserves, and displays important, regional, cultural artifacts from the Chippewa Valley.
-See you at the museum soon.
+If you enjoy this content please make a donation.

 Hmong in Eau Claire Web Exhibit